nicoddemus/pytest-rich/README.rst

 IMPORTANT: Proof-of-concept
 ---------------------------

-This plugin is mostly a prove of concept and is **looking for a maintainer** which wants to adopt it.
+This plugin is mostly a proof of concept and is **looking for a maintainer** which wants to adopt it.

 The plugin currently outputs this: